burhan-arifm/predict-mk/README.md

 2. `model_evaluation.py` for run multiple training and testing with ranged sequences and step sizes. also, this variant save the result in a specified folder called `eval_pool`.

 Both files generate the training result plot and save the model.

+You can see the frontend code at `index.html` file.
+The backend side is stored in another repository though.